It’s been a long time since AOL announced Winamp and Shoutcast were to be discontinued way back in 2013.

 We wish we had a crystal ball to be able to tell you.

-Apparently there’s still a lot of AOL code to be taken out of Winamp so that’s possibly what is causing the delays.
+Apparently there’s still a lot of AOL code/plugins/codecs to be updated in Winamp so that’s possibly what is causing the delays.

 I just hope when they do release a new version that it’s not a huge disappointment for the core base of users.